Indicia-Team/drupal-module-api-proxy-waarneming/README.md

 to the image classifier is `https://<your domain>/api-proxy/waarneming?_api_proxy_uri=identify-proxy%2Fv1%2F%3Fapp_name%3Duni-jena`

-The body of the POST must contain an element with key, `image` and a value which is a path to an image file.
-It can be a path, relative to the webroot, of a file on the Drupal server, or a url to a web-accessible image.
+The body of the POST must contain an element with key, `image` and a value which locates an image file.
+It can be
+* the name of a file uploaded to the interim image folder on the Drupal server,
+* a url to a web-accessible image.
 Send it as x-www-form-urlencoded.

 An example implementation of calling the service using JavaScript and JQuery from a page of the Drupal website looks as follows: